-9.68A.001 Legislative findings, intent.
-Chapter not applicable to lawful conduct between spouses.
+Sections 9.68A.001 Legislative findings, intent.
+9.68A.005 Chapter not applicable to lawful conduct between spouses.
 9.68A.011 Definitions.
-Sexual exploitation of a minor-Elements of crime-Penalty.
-Dealing in depictions of minor engaged in sexually explicit y.001 1 .000 conduct.
-9.68A.060 Sending, bringing into state depictions of minor engaged in 0.604.070 sexually explicit conduct.
+9.68A.040 Sexual exploitation of a minor-Elements of crime-Penalty.
+9.68A.050 Dealing in depictions of minor engaged in sexually explicit conduct.
+9.68A.060 Sending, bringing into state depictions of minor engaged in sexually explicit conduct.
 9.68A.070 Possession of depictions of minor engaged in sexually explicit conduct.
 9.68A.075 Viewing depictions of a minor engaged in sexually explicit conduct.
 9.68A.080 Reporting of depictions of minor engaged in sexually explicit conduct-Civil immunity.
 9.68A.090 Communication with minor for immoral purposes-Penalties.
-Commercial sexual abuse of a minor-Penalties.
-9.68A.101 Promoting commercial sexual abuse of a minor-Penalty.
-9.68A.102 Promoting travel for commercial sexual abuse of a minor-Penalty.
-9.68A.103 Permitting commercial sexual abuse of a minor-Penalty.
-Advertising commercial sexual abuse of a minor-Penalty.
+9.68A.100 Commercial sexual abuse of a minor-Penalties-Consent of minor does not constitute defense.
+9.68A.101 Promoting commercial sexual abuse of a minor-Penalty- Consent of minor does not constitute defense.
+9.68A.102 Promoting travel for commercial sexual abuse of a minor- Penalty-Consent of minor does not constitute defense.
+9.68A.103 Permitting commercial sexual abuse of a minor-Penalty- Consent of minor does not constitute defense.
 9.68A.105 Additional fee assessment.
+9.68A.106 Additional fee assessment-Internet advertisement.
 9.68A.110 Certain defenses barred, permitted.
 9.68A.120 Seizure and forfeiture of property.
 9.68A.130 Recovery of costs of suit by minor.
 9.68A.150 Allowing minor on premises of live erotic performance-Definitions-Penalty.
-9.68A.170 Criminal proceedings-Depictions of minors engaged in sexy ually explicit conduct-Restrictions on access.
+9.68A.170 Criminal proceedings-Depictions of minors engaged in sex- ually explicit conduct-Restrictions on access.
 9.68A.180 Criminal proceedings-Depictions of minors engaged in sex- ually explicit conduct-Sealing, storage, destruction of exhibits.
 9.68A.190 Criminal proceedings-Depictions of minors engaged in sex- ually explicit conduct-Depictions distributed to defense counsel or expert witnesses prior to June 7, 2012-Distribu- tion of depictions under color of law not a defense.
 9.68A.910 Severability-1984 c 262.
 9.68A.911 Severability-1989 c 32.
 9.68A.912 Construction-Chapter applicable to state registered domestic partnerships-2009 c 521.